 If this is your first conference, here are a few tips for making this a great experience for you and your audience.

-Time yourself: Plan to speak for no more than 12 minutes (minimum of 10 min).
+Time yourself: Plan to speak for no more than 8-10 minutes.
 We need to make sure that everyone gets a fair share of presentation time and that we have time for a productive discussion after everyone has presented.